cscribn/README-one-on-one-work/README.md

 * Anything we need to partner on?
 * What is giving your team energy?
 What is draining them?
 * What are you working on for learning/career-building?
+* What topics do you have?

 ### Skip-Level Agenda

 * Give an update on your manager/lead.
 * Tell me about your most recent career-building activity.
 * Show me what you're working on.
+* What topics to you have?
 * What can I do better for engineering?